YinHK-gameDev/unity-learn/art & graphics/textures/Mipmap/README.md

 Unity loads mips at the highest resolution possible while observing the memory budget.
 You can configure the priority of a texture with the **Mip Map Priority** setting in the Texture Import Settings.

+If you’re developing for Android, you also need to open the Build Settings and set the Compression Method to **LZ4 or LZ4HC**.
+Unity requires one of these compression methods for asynchronous Texture loading, which the Mipmap Streaming system relies upon.

 Unity uses this setting to determine:

 -   Which textures to prioritize when assigning resources.